Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/AppCreationScripts/Steps.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListAPI\appsettings.json` file.
-1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Enter the domain of your Azure AD tenant, e.g. 'contoso.onmicrosoft.com'` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListAPI` application copied from the Azure portal.
+1. Find the key `Enter the ID of your Azure AD tenant copied from the Azure portal` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `Enter the application ID (clientId) of the 'TodoListAPI' application copied from the Azure portal` and replace the existing value with the application ID (clientId) of `TodoListAPI` app copied from the Azure portal.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListAPI` app, in the Azure portal.
+1. Find the key `Enter the Client Secret` and replace the existing value with the key you saved during the creation of `TodoListAPI` copied from the Azure portal.

 ### Register the client app (TodoListSPA)